WhiteMemory99/Intellij-Python-Inlay-Params/README.md

 <kbd>Settings</kbd> -> <kbd>Editor</kbd> -> <kbd>Inlay Hints</kbd> -> <kbd>Parameter names</kbd> -> <kbd>Python</kbd>

-But you can also switch specific parts in that menu: `Class hints`, `Function hints`, and `Lambda hints` to enable/disable them individually.
+But you can also switch specific parts in that menu: `Class hints`, `Function hints` to enable/disable them individually.
+Additionally, there's an option to avoid redundant hints more aggressively, called `Hide overlaps`, which is used to hide a hint if a parameter name is completely overlapped by its argument.

 ### Type annotation hints (BETA)